DexterHuang/CyberCodeOnline/Rules.md

 #### Not Allowed:
 * unfriendly, disrespectful to others opinion / offensive or pssive agressive messages (Expample, racist, sexist comments)
 * non-family-friendly chat
-* Spam / Troll
+* Spamming / Trolling
-* Advertise / Mention of other game or anything else
+* Advertising / Mentioning of other games or anything else
-* Impersonate others
+* Impersonating others
-* Place links in chat
+* Placing links in chat
 * Posting ads about your market sales more then once in 15 minutes

 #### Allowed(as long as you don't breach the rules above):
-* Emoji😃 / Kaomoji ~ヾ(＾∇＾) / 𝕹𝖔𝖓𝖊-𝖘𝖙𝖆𝖓𝖉𝖆𝖗𝖉 𝕱𝖔𝖓𝖙𝖘 (Must be easily readble and does not create chaos)
+* Emojis😃 / Kaomoji ~ヾ(＾∇＾) / 𝕹𝖔𝖓𝖊-𝖘𝖙𝖆𝖓𝖉𝖆𝖗𝖉 𝕱𝖔𝖓𝖙𝖘 (Must be easily readble and does not create chaos)
-* Roleplay
+* Roleplay / Roleplaying
-* Discussing Politic, Religion, or COVID
+* Discussing Politics, Religions, or COVID-19
 * Using any language in any chat channel